 Changes to the cells lining the esophagus (Barrett esophagus)

 Abnormal cells in the esophagus that may become cancerous (see Esophageal Cancer Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
-Tobacco and alcohol use, human papillomavirus infections, and... read more )
+Tobacco and alcohol use, gastroesophageal reflux, and obesity... read more )

 Esophageal ulcers are open sores on the inner lining of the esophagus, a type of disruption of that surface.
 They can cause chest pain upon swallowing that is usually located behind the breastbone or just below it, similar to the location of heartburn.